AxelCovacich/Client-Server-Architecture/docs/REPORT.md

 - Configuration validation: the `Config` module validates `config.yaml` on startup.
 If required values are missing or invalid, the server logs the issue and exits to prevent running with incorrect settings.

 Overall, the system favors explicit validation, controlled exception handling, informative client responses, and conservative shutdown behavior for unrecoverable errors.

+### Client-side Flows (function-level)

+This section describes the main runtime flows on the client side from the point of view of functions/modules.
+It explains the path a command or notification follows from user input to server and back, and how auxiliary threads and IPC are used.

+### Command / request flow (user → client → server → user)
+1. The CLI reads user input via input_handler:
+   - input_handler reads a line, determines the action (UserInputAction) and builds the JSON payload (json_build_result).
+   - If the input is syntactically invalid, input_handler returns an error status and prompts the user again (no network send).

+2. The session is executed by session_handler:
+   - session_handler.start_communication(...) initializes the transaction and enters communication_loop().
+   - communication_loop calls execute_client_action(...) for each user action.

+3. execute_client_action(...) performs the network transaction:
+   - It calls transport (transport.tcp_send) to send the JSON string over the TCP socket.
+   - It then waits for the server reply with transport.tcp_recv
+   - The raw reply is passed to session_handler.session_process_server_msg(...).

+4. Response processing and UI:
+   - session_handler forwards the server JSON to output_handler.print_readable_response(...).
+   - output_handler formats the data (stock, inventory, history, errors) and prints it to the console.
+   - If the response indicates a successful login, output_handler informs session_handler so it can store client_id into ClientContext and launch post-login actions.

+5. Post-login actions:
+   - session_handler.session_start_aux_threads(...) is invoked after successful authentication.
+   - Auxiliary threads launched include:
+     - keepalive thread (udp_handler.keepalive_thread_func) that periodically sends a ping via transport.udp_send.
+     - UDP listener thread (udp_handler.udp_listener_thread_func) that listens for notifications.
+     - Dashboard launcher (session_handler.launch_dashboard) that initializes ipc_handler and opens the POSIX message queue.

+6. Closing:
+   - The `end` command or termination signal triggers session_handler to cleanly shutdown auxiliary threads, close sockets and call client_cleanup() to free resources.

+### Notification flow (server UDP → client UDP listener → ipc → dashboard)
+1. The UDP listener thread (udp_handler.udp_listener_thread_func) blocks on the UDP socket via transport.udp_recv.
+2. On receipt of a UDP notification:
+   - udp_handler passes the message to ipc_handler.ipc_send_message(...), adding a priority if required.
+   - ipc_handler enqueues the message to the POSIX message queue (mq_send) consumed by the Python dashboard.
+   - The dashboard reads the POSIX MQ and displays notifications; the client console remains available for command entry.

+3. Keepalive/UDP bidirectional behavior:
+   - keepalive thread sends periodic ping messages using transport.udp_send.
+   - The server replies with pong/status; udp_listener processes the pong as a lightweight status update (may update session state or metrics).

+4. Offline delivery:
+   - If the client is not currently connected or cannot receive UDP, the server may queue events.
+When the client reconnects, the server automaticly will attempt to deliver queued content and the queued notifiations will be displayed on the dashboard when launching.

+### Error handling, validation and shutdown
+- Every stage validates inputs/outputs: input_handler validates user commands; session_handler and handle_server_transaction validate server replies.
+- session_handler contains a signal handler that sets exit_requested (`volatile sig_atomic_t`) to safely terminate loops from signal context.
+The main communication loop checks this flag and performs an orderly shutdown.
+- On fatal errors or invalid configuration, the client performs a clean shutdown: stop auxiliary threads, close IPC queue, close sockets, flush logs and exit.

 ## Class Diagram for Server